 Contrary to what its name might suggest, the Monte-Carlo Historique is not a speed race and the point is to follow the timing of each stage as closely as possible, not to drive flat out and be the first to cross the finish line.
 Drivers lose point if they end a stage too early or too late.
 The participants range from well-off amateur drivers seeking an adrenaline rush to a handful of professional pilots such as Jean Ragnotti.

-People have asked us why we choose to shoot the rally at a check point instead of snapping the cars in action.
-Ideally we’d do both but it would be too time-consuming.
-We choose the check point because it enables us to get a wide variety of different shots including interior pictures, close-ups and candid moments between the competitors, and because we can keep shooting with a tripod after the sun goes down.
+People have asked us why we choose to shoot the rally at a checkpoint instead of snapping the cars in action.
+Ideally we’d do both but it would be too time-consuming; not unlike Tavares, we took time off from work to be at the event.
+Ultimately, we choose the checkpoint year after year because it enables us to get a wide variety of different shots including close-ups and candid moments between the competitors, and because we can keep shooting with a tripod after the sun goes down.
 The down sides?
 Well, for starters no cars in the snow and people – lots and lots of people walking in front of the camera.

-We’ve condensed the 887 photos that we took over the course of the day into the gallery below.
-Email us if you want a high-res shot or more pictures of a particular car.
+We’ve condensed the 707 photos that we took over the course of the day into the gallery below.
+Email us if you want a high-res shot or more pictures of a particular car and we’ll send you what we’ve got.